close2/csv/README.md

 # Changes from version 2 to 3:

 * `parseNumbers` has been renamed to `shouldParseNumbers`
 * `FirstOccurenceSettingsDetector` has been renamed to `FirstOccurrenceSettingsDetector`
 * Speed improvements.

 # csv

 A dart csv to list codec / converter.

 If you have a `String` of all rows with RFC conform separators and delimiters, simply convert them with:
 ```dart
 List<List<dynamic>> rowsAsListOfValues = const CsvToListConverter().convert(yourString);
 ```

 To convert to a Csv string your values must be in a `List<List<dynamic>>` representing a List of Rows where every Row is a List of values.
 You can then convert with:
 ```dart
 String csv = const ListToCsvConverter().convert(yourListOfLists);
 ```

+The default (RFC conform) configuration is:

+* _,_ as field separator
+* _"_ as text delimiter and
+* _\r\n_ as eol.

+See below if you need other settings, or want to autodetect them.

-This converter is implemented as codec and may be used as transformer for streams:
+This converter is implemented as codec and may be used as transformer for
+streams:

 ```dart
 final csvCodec = new CsvCodec();